 In severe cases, a corneal transplant may be needed due to scarring, extreme thinning or contact lens intolerance.
-This is a surgical procedure that replaces the Keratoconus cornea with healthy donor tissue.
+Keratoconus surgery is a surgical procedure that replaces the Keratoconus cornea with healthy donor tissue.

-The actual incidence of KC is not known.
+The actual incidence of Keratoconus is not known.
 It is not a common eye disease, but it is by no means rare.
-It has been estimated to occur in 1 out of every 2, 000 persons in the general population.
-Keratoconus is generally first diagnosed in young people at puberty or in their late teens.
+It has been estimated to occur in 1 out of every 2,000 people in the general population.
+Keratoconus eye is generally first diagnosed in young people at puberty or in their late teens.
 It is found in all parts of the United States and the rest of the world.
 It has no known significant geographic, cultural, or social pattern.

-Keratoconus is a common disease that occurs in approximately 1 in 750 Americans.
+Keratoconus is a common disease that occurs in approximately 1 in 2,000 Americans.
 In this condition, the cornea becomes weak, progressively thinner, and irregular in shape which can cause high levels of astigmatism.
-Instead of a normal, relatively round shape resulting in clear vision, the cornea in keratoconus can become cone shaped.
-This can interfere with the ability to see clearly.
-Often keratoconus patients first require glasses, then contact lenses, and, if the condition progresses to a severe level, a corneal transplant may be required.
+Instead of a normal, relatively round shape resulting in clear vision, the cornea in a keratoconus eye can become cone shaped.
+This can interfere with the ability to see clearly, which is referred to as ‘keratoconus vision’.
+Often keratoconus patients first require glasses, then contact lenses, and, if the keratoconus symptoms progress to a severe level, a cornea transplant may be required for keratoconus treatment.

 Astigmatism means that the front surface of the eye (the cornea or clear window in front of the eye) is less round and more irregular in shape so the image won’t focus clearly on the retina in the back of the eye.
 This can result in poor vision and glare.